faraz9993/All_EIC_DevOps_Training/Day_16_Task.md

 # Day 16: In this task, I have created an instance on AWS and used it as a target machine to perform several Ansible tasks.

-### Below is my inventory file which I used to ping myh target machine.
+### Below is my inventory file which I used to ping my target machine.

 ### inventory.cfg
 ```